isomerpages/moe-queenstownsec/_cca/Performing Arts/Malay Dance.md

 ----------------------

 *   Miss Noryanti B Md Aris – OIC
-*   Miss Low Shi Ting
+*   Mdm Yahida Yahya

 **Awards**
 ----------

-*   3rd Certificate of Distinction
+*  Certificate of Distinction

 **More Information on the CCA**
 -------------------------------